spjmurray/puppet-puppet/README.md

     environmentpath: '$confdir/environments'
 ```

-Please note the escape sequences in the puppet::hiera string as at present
+Please note the literal sequences in the puppet::hiera string as at present
 with foss hiera it will try interpolate %{} statements unconditionally

 ##Dependencies